 Other than food and shelter, clothing is one of our basic human needs.
 While the meals we serve and roofs we find for our residents are essential, we also collect clothes and make them available in our Boutique.
 In addition to day-to-day wear, the clothes help our guests dress for success when searching for a job.

-Those receiving services at GRACE Marketplace can use the GRACE Boutique on Wednesdays from 2 p.m. to 4 p.m. and every second and third Saturday from 2 p.m. to 4 p.m.
+Those receiving services at GRACE Marketplace can use the GRACE Boutique on Wednesdays and Saturdays from 2 p.m. to 4 p.m.
 GRACE staff members provide clothes for those in emergency need during the rest of the week.

 Getting a sustainable wage job is an important step to ending homelessness in our community, so it's important to provide our residents with clothing options that can boost their chances of getting hired.